Guillermo-Ramirez-Jimenez/PSP-bluetooth-audio-mod/README.md

 # PSP-bluetooth-audio-mod
-Schematics for adding BT support to the PSP
+Schematics in KiCad for adding BT support to the PSP